Zara Dare: Career

-On Friday, 1 March 1940, Dare resigned from the police department, three months short of her 54th birthday, fifteen days short of nine years of service, to get married on the Monday.
+On Friday, 1 March 1940, Dare resigned from the police department, three months short of her 54th birthday, fifteen days short of nine years of service, to get married on the Monday, as married women were not allowed to serve in the police force.

 Later developments

 The seventh Commissioner Cec Carroll (period 1934–1949) advertised for a replacement female police officer.
 An applicant was to be: